-At first, it seems like the perfect place to finally settle down.
-Until Christopher vanishes.
-For six long days, no one can find him, until Christopher emerges from the woods at the edge of town, unharmed but not unchanged.
-He returns with a voice in his head only he can hear, and a mission only he can complete: Build a treehouse in the woods by Christmas, or his mother and everyone in the town will never be the same again.
-Chbosky has returned after 20 years with an epic work of literary horror, whose grand scale and rich emotion redefine the genre.
+Christopher vanishes.
+For six long days, no one can find him, until he suddenly emerges from the woods at the edge of town, unharmed but not unchanged.
+He returns with a voice in his head only he can hear, and a mission only he can complete: Build a tree-house in the woods by Christmas, or his mother and everyone in the town will never be the same again.
+Chbosky has returned after 20 years with an epic work of true horror.

 Wow, this book.
 I cannot even recall the last time a book grabbed me from the first page and didn’t let go until the very end.
 Imaginary Friend is one extremely well written and intense book, I could not put it down.
-Seriously, I took off from work 2 days because I was just that hooked.
-Even all of the characters got into my head and didn’t let go.
+All of the characters even got into my head and wouldn’t let go.
 The character development is so very thorough and is probably why the book is as long as it is.
 There is also a very strong message in this story that will remain with you for a long, long time.